-An Interview With a Climber Who Was On Everest During the Earthquake
+An Interview with a Climber Who Was On Everest During the Earthquake

 On Saturday, a huge earthquake hit Nepal, devastating the capital city, Kathmandu.
-As of Monday evening, over 4,000 people are known to have been killed, with at least 6,500 more injured.
-Rescue efforts are underway, with teams from around the world being sent in to help, but there are now shortages of food, water, and electricity, and concern over the spread of disease.
+As of yesterday evening, over 4,000 people are known to have been killed, with at least 6,500 more injured.
+Rescue efforts are underway, with teams from around the world being sent in to help, but there are now shortages of food, water and electricity, and concern over the spread of disease.

 Videos by VICE

-I spoke to him about the experience over email, because he was finding it hard to get a phone signal 5,000 meters up a mountain.
+I spoke to him about the experience over email, because he was finding it hard to get phone signal 5,000 metres up a mountain.

 VICE: Hi Iestyn.
 How far up Everest were you when you felt the earthquake?